DaveSkender/Stock.Indicators/Indicators/Mfi/README.md

 IEnumerable<MfiResult>
 ```

-The first period `N` periods will have `null` MFI values since they cannot be calculated.
+The first `N` periods will have `null` MFI values since they cannot be calculated.
 We always return the same number of elements as there are in the historical quotes.

 ### MfiResult